-My next trip up to the Hudson River that next Sunday lead me to Beacon, NY to visit Pollepel Island/Bannerman Castle Island and to visit the mysterious castle in the middle of the Hudson River (see my reviews on TripAdvisor and VisitingaMuseum.com).
+My next trip up to the Hudson River in 2019 that next Sunday lead me to Beacon, NY to visit Pollepel Island/Bannerman Castle Island and to visit the mysterious castle in the middle of the Hudson River (see my reviews on TripAdvisor and VisitingaMuseum.com).
 I had talked about visiting Beacon, NY in my other blogs for the Third Thursday Shopping nights during the holidays and my visit to the DIA-Beacon in VisitingaMuseum.com.

 When visiting Bannerman Island please remember that it is open seasonally and opens in later April and closes at the end of October so you have to plan your trip there accordingly.
 I got there the last Sunday it was open and please note that you do need advanced reservations to go to the island.
 I lucked out as there was two trips out to the island that day and there had been a cancellation that afternoon and I was able to make the boat trip.

 The trip was on somewhat rough waters as it was a gloomy day with the sun peaking out only at the end of the tour.
 When we got to the island, we landed at the small dock and then had to walk up over 70 steps to the landing at the top of the hill.
 It wasn’t hard but hardly ADA compliant.
 We had excellent tour guide who knew the whole history of the island from when the family bought the island in 1900 to when the sons sold the island in the 1950’s.